23.09.2021 | Market insights: a fuel that fills the gap between fossil and renewables energies

 Besides subsidies for renewable energy technologies and the forced closure of old and dirty coal-fired power plants, one of the most powerful tools to control greenhouse gas (GHG) emissions is considered to be a price tag on emissions.
 The theory is that high emission prices will raise the operating costs of emission-intensive operations, such as coal-fired power production.
 Lower emission technologies, for example gas-fired plants, will become more profitable by comparison.
 This creates a window of opportunity for gas.
 Emission-free technologies will not feel a financial burden at all, but are currently often still too expensive to build in the required capacity.

 The European Union currently runs the Emissions Trading System (EU ETS), designed as a marketplace to buy emission allowances for specific sectors out of an ever-shrinking supply pool.
-China is currently planning to rollout a similar nation-wide ETS by 2024.
+China has recently introduced a similar nation-wide ETS by 2024.
 In addition, South Korea, Germany and other nations already impose taxes on GHG emissions within certain sectors.

 International Energy Agency (IEA) statistics show three important trends.
 The “energy transition” in Europe has helped reduce carbon emissions on the continent by 15% between 2010 and 2018.
 The shale gas revolution in the US cut emissions by about 7%.
 But non-OECD Asian GHG emissions grew by more than 25%, or 3 billion tonnes, over this time period.